SAP/openui5-docs/docs/Step_16_Dialogs_and_Fragments_4da7298.md

 The syntax is similar to a view, but since fragments do not have a controller this attribute is missing.
 Also, the fragment does not have any footprint in the DOM tree of the app, and there is no control instance of the fragment itself \(only the contained controls\).
 It is simply a container for a set of reuse controls.

-We also add an `id` for our `Dialog` to be able to access the dialog from our `HelloPanel` controller.

 ***

 ### webapp/controller/HelloPanel.controller.js